 Payroll Liabilities Adjustment in QuickBooks

 A payroll item can be adjusted if it is found out that a payroll liability balance is incorrect and needs to be adjusted.
 Liability balance adjustments change the amounts that QuickBooks shows in the payroll reports.
 It is recommended that for Payroll liability adjustments not identified below, consult with your QuickBooks Trainer or QuickBooks Administrator.
-Be cautious if you are operating EnterpirseSuite edition.
+Be cautious if you are operating the EnterpirseSuite edition.

 How To Enter Payroll Liabilities Adjustment In Quickbooks

 Liability Adjustments On some occasions, an employer payroll item expense can be changed under the Company Summary section of the Paycheck transaction even if the employee’s paycheck was printed and given to the employee.
-For example: overstated or understated payroll expense amount, unnecessary FUTA tax charged, etc. Determine if payroll liability check needs to be voided.
+For example: overstated or understated payroll expense amount, unnecessary FUTA tax charged, etc. Determine if the payroll liability check needs to be voided.

 - Open the employee’s paycheck transaction.

-- Select Paycheck Detail button.
+- Select the Paycheck Detail button.

 - Select unlock net pay.